Niakho/stats220/README.md

+# stats220 Assignment 1
 Website: https://niakho.github.io/stats220/

+## Description
-The purpose for this repo is to complete assignment 1 meme project due on the 21st March 2022
+The purpose for this repo is to submit assignment 1 meme project on github.

-#stats220
-## header 2
+### Assignment 1
+- is due 21/03/2022, 10pm
+- Marked out of 10